Mineeagle/AdvancedTopicsInComputerScience/README.md

 # AdvancedTopicsInComputerScience
-This repo contains some for for a module in university.
+This repo contains some stuff for a module in university.